 This glossary defines chess terminology used on this site and elsewhere in the chess world.
+Items in italics refer to terms defined elsewhere in the glossary.
 Chess terms from other languages are indicated.
-To be updated periodically.

 Activity: The potential action of the pieces on the chessboard.

-Algebraic Notation: The most common form of chess notation used today, including on this website.
-The chessboard has an imaginary coordinate grid laid over it, with the eight files being lettered a through h, and the eight ranks being numbered 1 through 8.
-Each square on the board has a unique coordinate, given by a letter and then a number, e.g. b2 or f7.
+Algebraic Notation: The most common form of chess notation used today.
+The chessboard is a grid with eight vertical files lettered a through h, and eight horizontal ranks numbered 1 through 8.
+Each square is named by a letter and number, e.g. b2 or f7.

 Armageddon: The last (or only) game of a tiebreak playoff, usually a blitz game.
 White starts the game with more time than black (e.g., 5 minutes to 4 minutes), but black is declared the winner in the event of a draw.